 Career Opportunities for Psychologists in Kentucky

 Kentucky may not be the first state that comes to mind when thinking of psychology hotbeds, but it does have a thriving psychological community and plenty of opportunities for aspiring psychologists looking to start their career in Kentucky.
-For starters, the industry is growing as the Kentucky Labor Market Information estimates that between 2008 and 2018, employment of psychologists in Kentucky will grow about 10 percent (roughly 140 new professional psychologists) and there will be approximately 60 new job openings over the same time period.
-But Kentucky had a large psychology community to begin with as well as the BLS estimated in May of 2014 that Kentucky had at least 1,060 professional psychologists and those professionals were earning between $61,660 and $78,390 depending on the specialty of the psychologist.
+For starters, the industry is growing as O*NET reports that between 2020 and 2030, employment of psychologists in Kentucky will grow about 8% (roughly 80 new professional psychologists) and there will be approximately 70 new job openings each year over the same time period.
+But Kentucky had a large psychology community to begin with as well as the BLS estimated in May of 2022 that Kentucky had about 1,200 professional psychologists and those professionals were earning between $68,810 and $104,190 depending on the specialty of the psychologist.
 These numbers aren't staggering, but they do show a thriving community of psychologists earning competitive wages in a growing industry, proving Kentucky is worth a look when considering psychology education.